Plastic recycling: Global recycling trade

-Globalisation during the 1990's included the export of plastic waste from advanced economies to developing and middle-income ones, where it could be sorted and recycled less expensively.
+Globalisation during the 1990s included the export of plastic waste from advanced economies to developing and middle-income ones, where it could be sorted and recycled less expensively.
 The annual trade in plastic waste increased rapidly from 1993 onwards as part of the global waste trade.

 Many governments count items as recycled if they have been exported for that purpose, regardless of the actual outcome.
 The practice has been labeled environmental dumping, as environmental laws and enforcement are generally weaker in less developed economies.
 By 2016 about 14 Mt of plastic waste was exported, with China taking 7.35 Mt.
 Much of this was low quality mixed plastic that ended up in landfills.
 However, recycled plastic is used extensively in manufacturing in China, and imported plastic waste was predominantly processed using low-technology processing.
 High-income countries such as Germany, Japan, the United Kingdom and the United States were the top exporters.

 In 2017, China began restricting waste plastics imports via Operation National Sword.
 Exporters eventually exported to other countries mostly in Southeast Asia, such as Vietnam and Malaysia, but also Turkey and India.
 Indonesia, Malaysia, and Thailand reacted to illegal plastic waste imports by reinforcing border controls.
 Illegally imported containers were repatriated or refused entry.
 Consequently, plastic waste containers accumulated in ports.

 Given limited export options, attention turned to local solutions.
 Proposed extended producer responsibility would tax plastic producers to subsidise recyclers.

 In 2019, international trade in plastic waste became regulated under the Basel Convention.
-Under the Convention, any Party can decide to prohibit imports of hazardous plastic waste and, since 1 January 2021, of some mixed plastic wastes.
-Parties to the Convention are required to ensure environmentally sound management of their refuse either through alternative importers or by increasing capacity.
+Under the convention, any Party can decide to prohibit imports of hazardous plastic waste and, since 1 January 2021, of some mixed plastic wastes.
+Parties to the convention are required to ensure environmentally sound management of their refuse either through alternative importers or by increasing capacity.

 The COVID-19 pandemic temporarily reduced trade in plastic waste, due in part to reduced activity at waste management facilities, shipping disruptions, and low oil prices that reduced the cost of virgin plastic and made recycling less profitable.

+European Union strategic developments

+The European Commission's "Action Plan" for a circular economy, adopted in December 2015, saw plastics as a strategic priority for developing circular economy actions.
+In 2017, the Commission further adopted a focus on plastic production and use, targeting the achievement of all plastic packaging being recyclable by 2030.
+The Commission then issued a strategic document in January 2018 which set out an "ambitious vision" and an opportunity for global action on plastic recycling.